noveogroup/android-check/README.md

     // predefined configurations: easy and hard
     config easy()
     config hard()
-    // plugin find configuration file in project.file('config/checkstyle.xml') by default
+    // be defaul plugin finds configuration file in <rootProject>/config/checkstyle.xml,
-    // if there are no configuration file, easy() configuration will be used }
+    // after that in <project>/config/checkstyle.xml and if there are no configuration
+    // file, easy() configuration will be used.

+    // directory for report files
+    report new File(project.buildDir, 'reports/pmd')
+    // XML report file
+    reportXML new File(project.buildDir, 'reports/findbugs/findbugs.xml')
+    // HTML report file
+    reportHTML new File(project.buildDir, 'reports/findbugs/findbugs.html')
+  }
   // configuration of FindBugs checker findbugs {
     // the same configuration as for Checkstyle

-    // plugin find configuration file in project.file('config/findbugs.xml') by default
+    // be defaul plugin finds configuration file in <rootProject>/config/findbugs.xml,
-    // if there are no configuration file, easy() configuration will be used }
+    // after that in <project>/config/findbugs.xml and if there are no configuration
+    // file, easy() configuration will be used.
+  }
   // configuration of PMD checker pmd {
     // the same configuration as for Checkstyle

-    // plugin find configuration file in project.file('config/pmd.xml') by default
+    // be defaul plugin finds configuration file in <rootProject>/config/pmd.xml,
-    // if there are no configuration file, easy() configuration will be used }
+    // after that in <project>/config/pmd.xml and if there are no configuration
+    // file, easy() configuration will be used.
+  }
 }
 ```